khurd21/khurd21.github.io/_tabs/resume.md

       >https://github.com/khurd21/Flappy_Bird</a>
     <ul>
       <li>
-        Recreation of the iconic Flappy Bird released in May 2013.
+        Recreation of the iconic Flappy Bird released in May, 2013.
       </li>
       <li>
         Play two gamemodes, Normal Mode or Flappy Invaders.
-Normal Mode is the class experience from the original game where Flappy Invaders puts you against enemy birds!
+Normal Mode is the class experience from the original game where Flappy Invaders challenges you with enemy birds!
       </li>
       <li>
         Built with C++ using SFML.